josehu07/josehu07.github.io/_posts/2020-06-13-write-ahead-logging-lsm-tree.md

 3. Starting from level-1, check the batch whose range covers $$l$$.
 If found, return its value; Else, go one level deeper and repeat step 3.

 Say we restrict number of level-0 batches to $$t$$ and the maximum depth is level-$$d$$.
 Define the approximate time taken to search for a key in a sorted batch as $$1$$ unit (ignore size differences among batches).
 Reading a value from an LSM tree takes at most $$1 + t + d$$.

+> Multiple versions of a key can exist in the log at the same time, where the newest version resides in the "highest" level.
+In practical systems, we must also pay attention to *garbage collection* to clear out obselete versions.

 Systems that adopt LSM tree design include Google Bigtable, LevelDB, RocksDB, Cassandra, InfluxDB, and many more.